 For instance, if you plan to become a passion fruit farmer, you may need to get exposure to the modern ways of growing them.
-This exposure may involve visiting some of the successful passion fruit growers in the country or even abroad, if possible.
+Visiting successful passion fruit growers in the country or even abroad may be part of this exposure.

-Others think that to start a business; they need a lot of money.
+Others think that starting a business requires a lot of money.
 Most Ugandans will tell you they don’t have the capital to start a business.
-I think that’s a wrong approach because all successful companies around us began to with just a viable idea.
+I think that’s the wrong approach because all the successful companies around us began with just a viable idea.

-The most challenging thing in business is to get a viable idea, not getting money.
-It is the reason why I advise people to forget concentrating on thinking about money if they want to start businesses.
+The most challenging thing in business is to get a viable idea, not make money.
+It is the reason why I advise people to forget to concentrate on thinking about money if they want to start businesses.
 When you focus on money first, you kill your initiative to develop your idea.

-If you have a good idea, think to implement it as soon as possible by starting a small business.
-The reason why we say this is because along the way you will get practical hands-on skills, knowledge and information on how to build your business.
-You will never get it if you don’t start.
+If you have a good idea, think about implementing it as soon as possible by starting a small business.
+We say this because you will gain practical, hands-on skills, knowledge, and information on how to expand your business along the way.
+If you do not start, you will never get it.

-Secondly, when you wait to get the money you consider to be enough, you risk losing that money because you will not be having the skills of running a business.
-Better start small and eventually grow your business slowly by slowly.
+Secondly, if you wait to get the money you think is sufficient, you risk losing it because you lack the skills necessary to run a business.
+It is preferable to begin small and gradually expand your business.